bbauska/zombiePolitics/README.md

 calls the "zombie doctrine of Reaganism"-the notion that any action by govern­ ment is bad, except when it benefits the military, corporations, and thc rich.
-Clearly, for Knigman, zombie Reaganism appears once again to be shaping policies under the Obama regime.
+Clearly, for Knigman, zombie Reaganism appears once again to be shaping policies under the Obama regime.</p>

-And yet, updated neoliberal Reaganism with its hatred of the social state, its celebration of unbridled self-interest, its endless quest to privatize everything, and its unflinching support for the deregulation of the economic system eventually brought the country to economic near-collapse. lt also produced enormous suffer­
+<p>And yet, updated neoliberal Reaganism with its hatred of the social state, its
+celebration of unbridled self-interest, its endless quest to privatize everything, and its unflinching support for the deregulation of the economic system eventually brought the country to economic near-collapse. lt also produced enormous suffer­